My computer is running slow what steps can I do to fix it?

 Update your drivers

 If you've had your computer for more than two years it's likely you're computer is not meeting the memory requirements for today.
-Today, we suggest a minimum of 1GB of memory (RAM).
+Today, we suggest a minimum of 1GB of memory (RAM) for 32-bit system and 2GB for a 64-bit system.
 By having enough memory for programs to run within memory your computer will not need to swap information stored within memory to the swap file.
 If your computer hard drive light is constantly active, its a good indication of your computer is swapping information betewen your memory and hard drive because of the lack of space in memory.

 - Determining how much RAM is installed and available.